shajra/shajra-provisioning/doc/provisioning-walkthrough.md

 -   the system architecture to target for building packages and configuration
 -   a path to the top-level Nix module for configuration.

 We use NixOS library calls from Nixpkgs to build `nixConfigurations`.
-Similarly, we use library calls from the `nix-darwin` and `home-manager` flake inputs to build out `darwinConfigurations` and `homeConfiguration` configurations respectively.
+Similarly, we use library calls from the Nix-darwin and Home Manager flake inputs to build out `darwinConfigurations` and `homeConfiguration` configurations respectively.
 To keep `flake.nix` clean, the complications of these library calls are factored out into [build/configurations.nix](../build/configurations.nix).
 This is also where the `build` parameter is set.

 # This project's module convention<a id="sec-5"></a>

-Each wrapper script for `nixos-rebuild`, `darwin-rebuild`, and `home-manager` by default guesses what module to load by inspecting the hostname of the caller's computer.
-Each script provides a `--flake` switch to override this inspection.
+Technically, the code under `home/target` and `machines/target` are NixOS-style modules, same as the code under `home/modules` and `machines/modules`.
+The only difference is that the modules under the `target` directories are entry points named after their respective machine.
 This is why the directories under `home/target` and `machines/target` have funny names (they are the hostnames of my machines).
+You can see these "target" modules referenced in the definitions of configurations in the top-level `flake.nix` file.

+Wrapper scripts/commands that ultimately invoke `nixos-rebuild`, `darwin-rebuild`, or `home-manager` by default guess what "target" module to load by inspecting the hostname of the caller's computer.
+These wrappers each provide a `--flake` option to override this inspection.

 It's unlikely that your machines have hostnames that match mine, so you can just create new configurations in sibling directories named after your machines.

-As common among Nix users, the system-level configuration is kept minimal to the hardware configuration and services that either can't or shouldn't be run at the user level.
+As is common among Nix users, the system-level configuration is kept minimal to the hardware configuration and services that either can't or shouldn't be run at the user level.
 Home Manager manages everything else in a home directory.

 Because there's more user-level configuration, I take advantage of the modularity of NixOS-style configuration modules to factor it into reusable units.
-Technically, `home/target` and `home/modules` both have the same NixOS-style modules.
-The ones under `home/target` are just entry points that import modules from `home/modules`.

 You may notice that this project uses a more inheritance-style approach for user-level modules, rather than a mixin-style approach.
 The inheritance style leads to less importing but more coupling of configuration that might technically be more separable.
 This is just a personal choice.
 Creating quality mixins requires thinking more about coupling, leading to more work than seemed worth it for my few computers.
 I may use a hybrid of inheritance- and mixin-style as I add more computers.

 # Nixpkgs instances used for configuration<a id="sec-6"></a>